Fannie Lou Hamer

 Fannie Lou Townsend Hamer rose from humble beginnings in the Mississippi Delta to become one of the most important, passionate, and powerful voices of the civil and voting rights movements and a leader in the efforts for greater economic opportunities for African Americans.

 Hamer was born on October 6, 1917 in Montgomery County, Mississippi, the 20th and last child of sharecroppers Lou Ella and James Townsend.
 She grew up in poverty, and at age six Hamer joined her family picking cotton.
 By age 12, she left school to work.
-In 1944, she married Perry Hamer and the couple toiled on the Mississippi plantation owned by B.D.
-Marlowe until 1962.
+In 1944, she married Perry Hamer and the couple toiled on the Mississippi plantation owned by W.D.
+Marlow until 1962.
 Because Hamer was the only worker who could read and write, she also served as plantation timekeeper.

 In 1961, Hamer received a hysterectomy by a white doctor without her consent while undergoing surgery to remove a uterine tumor.
 Such forced sterilization of Black women, as a way to reduce the Black population, was so widespread it was dubbed a “Mississippi appendectomy.”
 Unable to have children of their own, the Hamers adopted two daughters.